unovue/radix-vue/docs/content/components/menubar.md

 ### Arrow

 An optional arrow element to render alongside a menubar menu.
-This can be used to help visually link the trigger with the `Menubar.Content`.
-Must be rendered inside `Menubar.Content`.
+This can be used to help visually link the trigger with the `MenubarContent`.
+Must be rendered inside `MenubarContent`.

 <PropsTable
   :data="[